 Make your own Halloween decorations

-Lots of the ideas online use household items such as string, black bags and paper for creating Halloween decor.
+Lots of the ideas online involve creating Halloween decor using household items such as string, black bags, and paper.
 It might even be a nice Halloween activity that the whole family could enjoy.

-Food and drink for a kids Halloween party
+Food and drink for a kid’s Halloween party

-Some of the ways you might like to spook-up your party food include:
+Some of the ways you might like to spook up your party food include:

 Witches carrot fingers